-A federal judge has scheduled a December hearing to determine if the corruption convictions of former Nassau County Executive Edward Mangano and his wife, Linda, should be overturned because of defense claims that a key government witness in the case lied on the witness stand, according to court records.
+A federal judge has scheduled a hearing in January to determine if the corruption convictions of former Nassau County Executive Edward Mangano and his wife Linda should be thrown out because of a defense claim that a key government witness in their case committed perjury.

-Prosecutors had claimed that Edward Mangano took bribes from Singh that included a $454,000 "no-show" job for Linda Mangano, free vacations and meals, two luxury chairs, upscale wood covering for the floor in their bedroom, and a wristwatch costing $7,300 for one of their sons.
+In return, Singh gave the Manganos bribes, including a $454,000 "no-show" job for Linda Mangano, free meals and vacations, two luxury chairs, wood flooring for their bedroom, and a $7,300 wristwatch for one of their sons, according to prosecutors.

-John Marzulli, a spokesman for Eastern District federal prosecutors Catherine Mirabile, Lara Treinis Gatz, and Christopher Caffarone, also declined to comment.
+John Marzulli, spokesman for Eastern District federal prosecutors Catherine Mirabile, Lara Treinis Gatz, and Christopher Caffarone, declined to comment.